merkle-open/SitecoreBlog/docs/_posts/2022-02-01-sitecore-identity-server-in-a-nutshell.md

 That's it for the Class Library.

+**6. Add .Net Web Application for local deployment**

-6. The second part of the solution is a .NET Web Application in order to deploy the files locally.
+The second part of the solution is a .NET Web Application in order to deploy the files locally.
 The only thing we have to do here is to build up the folder structure I showed in the very start of the blogpost and add all files to it.

 In order to copy the Assembly from our previous created Class Library to our "Deployment Project", we placed a Build Event into the Class Library project.
 We used xcopy to copy the builded assembly to our folder.